 CHIC Certified, Associate Dog Trainer, AKC Breeder of Merit.

-Peggy has been a member of Good Dog for almost 3 years
+Peggy has been a member of Good Dog for about 3 years

 Peggy was screened for responsible practices and has been a member since 2023.